For more parenting resources please visit http://parenting.extension.wisc.edu/

 Home Alone: Preparing Children for Self-Care

 Is your child ready for self-care?
-Visit the UW Extension’s Home Alone web site to view an online video program that can help in developing your family’s home alone plan.
+Visit the UW Extension’s Home Alone website to view an online video program that can help in developing your family’s home alone plan.

 Just in Time Parenting is a free parenting newsletter that is delivered by email and specific to a child’s age and needs.
 They are designed so that information that’s relevant to your family is automatically delivered to you just in time!